Simulation features

 From Ansys tool package, the Q3D solver is recommended for capacitance simulations.

-This is activated with export parameter ansys_tool='q3d'
+This is activated with the export parameter ansys_tool='q3d'

 .